sora-xor/sora-docs/src/pussy.md

 ## Introduction

-The PUSSY token is a dedicated cryptocurrency designed to fund and reward builders within our community.
+The PUSSY token is a dedicated cryptocurrency designed to fund and reward builders within the SORA community.
 Here’s an overview of its purpose and functionality

 ## Purpose of PUSSY Tokens